 One guardrail is worth stating clearly.
 Nursery funding and session models change, and families’ entitlements differ, so Nursery pricing should always be checked directly with the school.
 Eligible families can use government-funded early education hours; the Nursery admissions information signposts families to funding guidance.

 A sensible note of realism is that small cohorts can create year-on-year variation.
-The school’s capacity is 112 pupils, so one year group is not large.
-Strong results across multiple measures are still meaningful, but families should read them as “consistently high-performing with some natural small-school fluctuation”, not as a guarantee that every future cohort will land at the same percentile.
+The school's capacity is 112 pupils, so one year group is not large.
+Current results are materially more mixed than the older headline, so families should read them as cohort-sensitive evidence and ask how leaders are responding to the latest data.

 England ranks and key metrics (where available)